knightyeight/access_router_with_py/README.md

 Or that can be done using cmd as the script accepts just url or username or password or all of them combined.

-To run the script using cmf use #python3 rtr.py (url, username , password)
+To run the script using cmd use #python3 rtr.py (url, username , password)

 This code can be made better and needs modifications as it is just my first project.